-Washington State DNR manages 5.6 million acres of forest, range, agricultural, aquatic and commercial lands for the people of Washington.
-These lands generate millions of dollars a year, to support public schools, state institutions and other services.
-The DNR seeks to provide outdoor recreation opportunities to the public throughout Washington State.
-Recreation on DNR-managed lands includes hiking, hunting, fishing, horseback riding, camping, off-road vehicle (ORV) riding, mountain biking and boating.
-DNR manages over 1,100 miles of trails, 143 recreation sites and a wide variety of landscapes across the state.
-Examples of camping opportunities offered on DNR lands range from primitive camping among Eastern Washington sand dunes to developed forest campgrounds across the state.
-By clicking here you can view an interactive map of DNR-managed recreation sites which allows you to view campgrounds, trailheads and day use areas.
+Washington State DNR manages 5.6 million acres of forest, range, agricultural, aquatic, and commercial lands.
+These lands generate millions of dollars a year to support public schools, state institutions, and other services.
+The DNR seeks to provide outdoor recreation opportunities to the public all throughout Washington State.
+Recreation on DNR-managed lands includes hiking, hunting, fishing, horseback riding, camping, off-road vehicle (ORV) riding, mountain biking, and boating.
+DNR manages over 1,100 miles of trails, 143 recreation sites, and a wide variety of landscapes across the state.
+Examples of camping opportunities offered on DNR lands range from primitive sites among Eastern Washington sand dunes to developed forest campgrounds across the state.
+By clicking here you can view an interactive map of DNR-managed recreation sites which allows you to view campgrounds, trailheads, and day use areas.

 Washington DFW Lands: Since 1939, the state has sought to preserve habitat for fish and wildlife by acquiring key areas for public ownership.
 Today, the Washington Department of Fish and Wildlife (WDFW) owns or manages nearly a million acres of land divided into 32 designated wildlife areas across the state.
 In addition to wildlife areas, WDFW also owns or manages more than 700 water access sites.